linroger/FinanceCompendium/II. Economics/Macroeconomics/ECON Economic Stabilization/Topics in Fiscal and Monetary Policies and Stabilization-Empirical Issues.md

 For example, if  $\mathrm{Y} < \mathrm{Y}_{\mathrm{p}}$  (think of the economy as being in a recession), then actual net taxes are less than net taxes evaluated at potential GDP and thus the actual budget surplus is less than the high-employment surplus.
 Indeed the high-employment surplus originally was developed to teach policymakers intent on balancing the actual budget that there was no need to cut spending or raise taxes during a recession if policymakers would simply keep the high-employment surplus in balance (make certain you understand this point).
 Failure to appreciate this point would lead policymakers to raise taxes and cut government spending during recessions to balance the actual budget; of course, these actions would produce an even deeper recession (by shifting the IS and AD curves to the left).

 Period-to-period changes in the dollar value of the cyclically-adjusted budget surplus obviously do not reflect business-cycle swings in economic activity (hence the name "cyclically-adjusted" deficit) but do reflect several other factors, such as the impact of legislative policy actions (i.e. discretionary policy actions), the impact of demographic influences (like retirement of the baby boomers) on social security and Medicare outlays, and the impact of changes in interest rates on interest payments on Treasury debt.
 Although the HEB thus is capturing several "non-fiscal-policy" factors, it is viewed as a reasonable measure of the stance of discretionary fiscal policy.
 Loosely speaking, any of the non-interest-rate factors that increase (reduce) the cyclically-adjusted budget surplus shift the IS curve to the left (right), rather than capturing movements along the curve.
-(Arguably, a change in interest rates is a better reflection of monetary policy than fiscal policy and so interest payments on Treasury debt sometimes are excluded from the
+(Arguably, a change in interest rates is a better reflection of monetary policy than fiscal policy and so interest payments on Treasury debt sometimes are excluded from the cyclically-adjusted budget surplus measure.)

 Let's consider some practical applications of these principles.
 For example, if policymakers tried to offset the increase in the budget deficit resulting from the contracting economy during the financial crisis recession of 2008-2009, they would have raised taxes (or cut spending) about  $2\%$  of GDP according to CBO estimates; this is a very large amount and would have deepened the recession.
 Evidently having learned the main lesson of the HEB--not to cut spending or increases taxes during a recession--fiscal policymakers were willing to let the size of the deficit take a backseat to the plunge in real economic activity in the U.S. in 2008 and, more recently, in 2020; indeed huge deficit-increasing stimulus was enacted in response to the deep recessions associated with the 2008 financial crisis and the 2020 corona virus pandemic.

-# C. Limits to Stimulative Discretionary Fiscal Policies
+## C. Limits to Stimulative Discretionary Fiscal Policies

 In module 3, Friedman's model demonstrated that getting the right timing and magnitude for either stimulative or restrictive policy were difficult and hence posed limits to policy.
 In this section we examine practical quantitative limits related to the magnitude of stimulative fiscal policy, a topic of growing importance in the United States and abroad.
 We have briefly discussed the limits to discretionary monetary policy imposed by the zero lower bound on the federal funds rate; my course on monetary economics (Econ 111) discusses this in more detail.